brajeshwar/brajeshwar.github.io/_posts/2004/2004-07-28-new-flash-new-configuration-folder.md

----
-layout: post
-title: New Flash, New Configuration Folder
+# New Flash, New Configuration Folder
----

 With the release of the new sexy, sensual updater comes many improvements, changes and updates.
 With all informations floating around, it is easy to just search on some prominent sites and read them, but here is an info that ain't floating around, so let me have it here for me to read later.
 Lately, I have been experiencing the habit of searching my own site to look up articles that I have writen, tips shared.
 In order that I can refer to them again, here we go again for the archive.